 To teach awareness and understanding of the recovery process.
 To teach coping and empowerment strategies for recovery.
 To provide the information and skills needed to strengthen the recovery process, to cope more creatively, and to live life more fully.

 Citation: Spaniol, L., Koehler, M., & Hutchinson, D. (1994, 2009).
 The recovery workbook: Practical coping and empowerment strategies for people with psychiatric disability, Revised edition.
-Boston: Boston University, Center for Psychiatric Rehabilitation.
+Boston, MA: Boston University, Center for Psychiatric Rehabilitation.

 Product Dimensions: 8 x 11 inches